 Research on Flaxseed Oil For Acne

-My first port of call is always to find if in fact anyone has done any scientific medical research on the correlation between acne and flaxseed oil.
+My first port of call is always to find if, in fact, anyone has done any scientific medical research on the correlation between acne and flaxseed oil.
 I am sure you will not be surprised to discover that none actually exists.

-Well that is until now, as I decided that if there was no actual scientific information to use, I should use what is available an try to summarise it all.
+Well, that is until now, as I decided that if there was no actual scientific information to use, I should use what is available an try to summarise it all.

 As discussed earlier, Sebum is the oily substance produced under the skin.
 Omega 3, something that is created by taking flaxseed oil, helps a lot in reducing the production of a molecule called leukotriene B4.
-This in turn helps reduce the amount of Sebum that is created and therefore reduces the oil in our skin.
-Now please note that it does not stop the production of this Sebum but it does reduce it, and for acne sufferers this is good news.
+This, in turn, helps reduce the amount of Sebum that is created and therefore reduces the oil in our skin.
+Now please note that it does not stop the production of this Sebum but it does reduce it, and for acne sufferers, this is good news.

 Men vs Women

 Having read all the different forums, it would appear that taking flaxseed oil works better for women than for men.
 That was the general information that I could find when I read through their comments.
-It is hard to place any scientific fact behind this but it was certainly obvious when I observed their various comments.
+It is hard to place any scientific facts behind this but it was certainly obvious when I observed their various comments.
 Here is a typical comment from one lady;